-The following is a checklist to help you prepare and execute a persuasive Direct Examination.
-In your first few trials, be sure to review the list until the items become familiar and habitual.
+The following is a checklist to help you prepare and deliver a successful Closing Argument.
+In your first few trials, be sure to review this list until the items become familiar and habitual.

 - « Previous